Stoked for the Holidays: Association with cblocals.com

 In association with local website "CBLocals.com", Stoked for the Holidays has been a platform for special merchandise available for the first time at the event.
 This has included three versions of 'Locals Hoodies', CBLocals mix cds, and even the screening/sale of CBLocals.com creator Harry Doyle's first skate film 'Scenery'.

 Past performers

-Some of the more notable performers at the event have been nationally and regionally recognized bands such as Slowcoaster, Rock Ranger, I Was a Spy, One Day Late, Greg MacPherson, The Lighthouse Choir, Drowning Shakespeare, Carmen Townsend and the Shakey Deals, and The Ballroom Massacre.
+Some of the more notable performers at the event have been nationally and regionally recognized bands such as Slowcoaster, Rock Ranger, I Was a Spy, One Day Late, Greg MacPherson, The Lighthouse Choir, The Town Heroes, Carmen Townsend and the Shakey Deals, and Sprag Session.